 29 February 1528: Patrick Hamilton is tried and found guilty for heresy and burned in St Andrews.
 He is the first of eleven Protestant martyrs in Scotland.

 1 January 1537: Although she is in ill health, James V marries Madeleine, daughter of King Francois of France, in Paris.
 By July her health has worsened and she dies at Holyrood Palace.

 17 July 1537: Janet, Countess of Glamis, and the sister in law of James V's exiled stepfather, the Earl of Angus, is tried on charges including trying to poison the King.
 She is burned at the stake outside Edinburgh Castle and her - extremely rich - estate is forfeited to James V.

 June 1538: James marries again, to Marie de Guise, adopted sister of Madeleine.

-20 December1539: Archbishop David Beaton is appointed a Cardinal by Pope Paul III.
+20 December 1538: Archbishop David Beaton is appointed a Cardinal by Pope Paul III.

 1540: James V tours the northern and western outposts of his kingdom in a fleet of warships to impose his rule.

-10 January 1543: Cardinal David Beaton appointed himself Chancellor of Scotland
+10 January 1543: Cardinal David Beaton appoints himself Chancellor of Scotland.

 December 1543: The Scottish Parliament believes it better to pursue alliance with France than England and takes advantage of the failure of the English Parliament to ratify the Treaties of Greenwich by repudiating them.